sglanvil/waccm_tuning/README.md

 Repo for routine/unremarkable WACCM tuning runs.

-More noteworthy tuning runs will be added here: https://github.com/NCAR/amwg_dev (or in our WAWG's own repo?)
+More noteworthy tuning runs will be added here: https://github.com/NCAR/amwg_dev (or in WAWG's own repo?)

 Each simulation ("tuning run") is a github "issue" and these can be sorted by labels ("2deg", "1deg", etc.).